yobukodori/script-menu/README.md

         ```
         //exclude https//yobukodori.github.io/*, https//github.com/yobukodori/*
         ```
+  1. The //option directive specifies a comma-separated list of tokens.
+The following three tokens are available.
+   `//option page, all, blank`
+  - **page**: Sets true to `wrapCodeInScriptTag`.
+  - **all**: Sets true to `allFrames`.
+  - **blank**: Sets true to `matchAboutBlank`.
+  See the following //options directive for options.
-  1. Next, use the //options directive to set [details](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/tabs/executeScript).
+  1. The //options directive sets [details](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/tabs/executeScript).
 (Optional)
         ```
         //options
         {